semaphoreci/docs/docs/essentials/schedule-a-workflow-run-legacy.md

 ## Delete the workflow scheduler

-If you no longer need to run the specific scheduled workflows you can delete that scheduler either through Web UI or the CLI.
+If you no longer need to run specific scheduled workflows you can delete any given scheduler, either via the Web UI or CLI.

-### Deleting the scheduler in Web UI
+### Deleting a scheduler in the Web UI

 1. Open the project page.

 2. Switch to the **Schedulers** tab.

-3. Find the wanted scheduler and click on the **Delete** button.
+3. Find the desired scheduler and click the **Delete** button.

-4. Confirm this action in the new message dialog.
+4. Confirm the action in the message dialog.

-### Deleting the scheduler with CLI
+### Deleting a scheduler with the CLI

 *Note*: Be sure to use the [latest version][update-cli] of Semaphore CLI